 The rendering of Military Funeral Honors for an eligible veteran, free of charge, is mandated by law.
 An honor guard detail for the burial of an eligible veteran shall consist of not less than two members of the Armed Forces.
 One member of the detail shall be a representative of the parent Service of the deceased veteran.
 The honor detail will, at a minimum, perform a ceremony that includes the folding and presenting of the American flag to the next of kin and the playing of Taps.
 When available taps will be played by a bugler, however there are so few buglers available that the military services may choose to provide an electronic recording of taps.
 The veteran's parent Service representative will present the flag.

 The preferred method for verifying eligibility is the DD Form 214, Certificate of Release or Discharge from Active Duty.
 If the DD Form 214 is not available, any discharge document showing other than dishonorable service can be used.
-The DD Form 214 may be obtained by filling out a Standard Form 180 and sending it to:
+The DD Form 214 may be obtained by requesting it online from the National Archives.

 Families of eligible veterans request funeral honors through their funeral director.
 The funeral director will contact the appropriate Military Service to arrange for the funeral honors detail.